 Perhaps you’re not lazy at all.
 You’re also blessed with the physical dexterity to go back and forth between couch and boiler until you’re literally sick.

 But let’s say every winter morning you get up and switch your boiler on.
 Thirty minutes later, the house is warm and everyone’s happy.

-A Nest thermostat on the other hand will get to know you like a committed stalker.
+A Nest thermostat on the other hand will get to know you incredibly well.
 Learning your likes, your dislikes, when you leave for work and when you come home.
-He’ll even notice when you’re not there and make adjustments to his own schedule.
+It will even notice when you’re not there and make adjustments to the schedule.

 60% - the amount of influence that your thermostat has over your energy bill.

 But this litter stalker has its perks.
 Rather than racing to warm up your house for 7.30am in a morning, it will know – from all the stalking, remember? – that you love getting up at half past seven and being warm.

 Instead though it will begin to warm your home slowly like a hearty broth.
 Increasing the temperature over several hours to make sure it is just how you like it come 7.30am.